crharshaw/SubmodularGreedy.jl/README.md

 # SubmodularGreedy.jl

-`SubmodularGreedy.jl` is a Julia package for constrained submodular maximization using greedy-based algorithm.
+`SubmodularGreedy.jl` is a Julia package for constrained submodular maximization using greedy-based algorithms.
 In particular, the following algorithms (including linear time and knapsack variants) are included:

 1. Greedy: `greedy`